networkandcode/networkandcode.github.io/_posts/kubernetes/2021-11-29-kubernetes-prerequisites-for-kubeadm-cluster-in-aws.md

 ---
 categories: kubernetes
-title: kubernetes set prerequisites for kubeadm based cluster in aws with cli
+title: kubernetes > prerequisites for kubeadm cluster in aws
 ---

-[kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) is one of the popular tools used for bootstrapping kubernetes, here we would be setting up the [prerequisites][prerequisites](https://theithollow.com/2020/01/13/deploy-kubernetes-on-aws/) on AWS that are essential before launching the cluster.
+[kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) is one of the popular tools used for bootstrapping kubernetes, here we would be setting up the [prerequisites](https://theithollow.com/2020/01/13/deploy-kubernetes-on-aws/) on AWS that are essential before launching the cluster.

 This is a continuation to this [blog](https://networkandcode.github.io/aws/ec2/2021/11/14/aws-ec2-launch-instances-the-hard-way-with-cli.html) where we have launched the instances via CLI, if you followed that, you should have a file k8s-node-ips.txt with the list of instance IPs.